 Christ’s Hospital, Horsham, London.

-1891: Family moved to New Cross road, London where his father had found a new medical practice.
+1891: Wallis’s family moves to New Cross road, London where his father had found a new medical practice.

-1903: Left school to work in a shipyard.
+1903: Wallis leaves school to work in a shipyard.

-1913: Barnes Wallis began working for Vickers (which was to be succeeded by several successor companies such as British Aircraft Corporation).
+1913: He begins working for Vickers (which was to be succeeded by several successor companies such as British Aircraft Corporation).

-1924: Aircraft still lacked the range to be useful for moving things around the empire and thus the government turned to airships and started the Imperial Airship Scheme.
+1924: Aircraft still lacked the range to be useful for moving things around the empire and thus the government turned to airships and start the Imperial Airship Scheme.

-1930: He was involved in the geodesic wiring and light alloy construction for the Airship R100, which was the largest airship yet designed.
-It undertook a successful flight to Canada but was broken up after the tragedy that befell its “sister” ship the R101 which was designed by a totally different government team.
-The R100 team included Neville Shute who was later to become famous as a novelist.
+1930: He is involved in the geodesic wiring and light alloy construction for the Airship R100, which is the largest airship yet designed.
+It undertakes a successful flight to Canada but is broken up after the tragedy that befell its “sister” ship the R101 which was designed by a totally different government team.
+The R100 team includes Neville Shute who was later to become famous as a novelist.

-1932: Wallis went on to use similar techniques of production in his aircraft the Vickers Wellesley and the Vickers Wellington.
+1932: Wallis goes on to use similar techniques of production in his aircraft, the Vickers Wellesley and the Vickers Wellington.

-1938: Vickers Wellington joins Bomber Command.
-Crash of the Hindenburg essentially put a stop to airship production and design.
+1938: The Vickers Wellington joins Bomber Command.
+The crash of the Hindenburg essentially puts a stop to airship production and design.

-1940: The idea for breaching dams with bombs originated when Wallis calculated the explosive power required to break the Ruhr dams and discovered that no existing bomber could carry the weight of such a large bomb.
-He then realised that smaller bombs delivered accurately could do the same job.
+1940: The idea for breaching dams with bombs originated when Wallis calculates the explosive power required to break the Ruhr dams and discovered that no existing bomber could carry the weight of such a large bomb.
+He then realises that smaller bombs delivered accurately could do the same job.

-1942: Early in the year Barnes Wallis had an idea of “a missile” which would be dropped upstream of a dam and bounced to its target.
-Wallis showed films of test drops to Government officials who sanctioned further tests.
-This eventually led to the development of two separate versions of the “bouncing bomb.”
+1942: Early in the year Barnes Wallis has an idea of “a missile” which would be dropped upstream of a dam and bounced to its target.
+Wallis shows films of test drops to Government officials who sanction further tests.
+This eventually leads to the development of two separate versions of the “bouncing bomb.”
 The large one codenamed “Upkeep” to be dropped by Lancasters and a smaller one called “Highball” to be used against major ships such as the Tirpitz and dropped from Mosquitoes.

-1943: 617 Squadron was formed at RAF Scampton on March 21.
-Operation Chastise was the mission to attack three dams on the Ruhr in Germany; the Möhne, Eder and Sorpe, with the “bouncing bomb” and was flown on 17 May.
-Nineteen Avro Lancasters took off from RAF Scampton, Lincolnshire in three waves.
-The leader of 617 Squadron, Wing Commander Guy Gibson, was awarded the Victoria Cross for his part in the raid.
-Out of the 19 aircraft, 8 were shot down and 53 of the 56 crew from those aircraft were killed.
-After the raid Wallis went on to build large bombs developing his 10-ton bomb named “Tallboy Large”, and a smaller 6-ton version in August named “Tallboy Medium”.
+1943: 617 Squadron is formed at RAF Scampton on March 21.
+Operation Chastise is the mission to attack three dams on the Ruhr in Germany; the Möhne, Eder and Sorpe, with the “bouncing bomb” and is flown on 17 May.
+Nineteen Avro Lancasters take off from RAF Scampton, Lincolnshire in three waves.
+The leader of 617 Squadron, Wing Commander Guy Gibson, is awarded the Victoria Cross for his part in the raid.
+Out of the 19 aircraft, 8 are shot down and 53 of the 56 crew from those aircraft are killed.
+After the raid Wallis goes on to build large bombs developing his 10-ton bomb named “Tallboy Large”, and a smaller 6-ton version in August named “Tallboy Medium”.

-1944: The first Tallboy bombs were dropped on 8th June at the Saumur railway tunnel in the Loire Valley, France.
-The success of these bombs led on to an even bigger bomb of 22,000lb called “Grand Slam”
+1944: The first Tallboy bombs are dropped on 8th June at the Saumur railway tunnel in the Loire Valley, France.
+The success of these bombs leads on to an even bigger bomb of 22,000lb called “Grand Slam.”

-1945: Barnes Wallis became a fellow of the Royal Society of London.
-14th March.
-Grand Slam bombs successfully felled the Bielefeld Viaduct where smaller versions had failed.
+1945: Barnes Wallis becomes a fellow of the Royal Society of London.
+On the 14th March Grand Slam bombs successfully destroy the Bielefeld Viaduct where smaller versions had failed.

-1949: The goal in flight after World War two was supersonic flight achieved by swept wing aircraft.
-Preliminary tests of Wallis’s Wild Goose model were held at Brooklands Racetrack in June.
+1949: The goal in flight after World War Two was supersonic flight achieved by swept wing aircraft.
+Preliminary tests of Wallis’s Wild Goose model are held at Brooklands Racetrack in June.

 1950: First take off of Wild Goose.